CitrineInformatics/citrine-python/docs/source/data_entry.rst

 Many data model objects contain links to other data model objects.
 For example, a :class:`~citrine.resources.material_spec.MaterialSpec` references the :class:`~citrine.resources.process_spec.ProcessSpec` that produced it.
-These links are created with the :class:`~taurus.entity.link_by_uid.LinkByUID` class, e.g.:
+These links are created with the :class:`~gemd.entity.link_by_uid.LinkByUID` class, e.g.:

 .. code-block:: python